Aifff/Aifff/README.md

 ## About Me
-I'm an software developer, with  .Regularly plays with machine learning. .
+I'm a software developer, with extensive expertise in web development .Regularly plays with machine learning. .
 <!-- Previously I used to work at [DigitalDose Technologoes](https://www.digitaldose.com/) -->

-❄️ I'm a self-taught Developer and always a student of life.
+❄️ A self-taught Developer and always a student of life.
 ## 📫 Find me at:

 <table>